avnes/traefik-fallback-ingressroute/README.md

 # Migrate Traefik v1 ingresses over to Traefik v2 ingressroutes with fallback

-**Warning: This is still under development.
-Not production ready.
-Use with caution!**
+**Warning: This is provided as-is.
+Review the files generated, and you are responsible to review and assess them to your own k8s cluster before potentially applying them.**

 ## Usage